28 Apr 2025

 Weekly fixed income update highlights

-- Municipal bond yields also were higher.
-New issue supply was just $6.3B, and fund inflows were $842M.
-This week’s new issuance is outsized at $13B.
+- Municipal bond yields remained essentially unchanged.
+New issue supply was outsized again at $11B, and fund outflows were -$397M.
+This week’s new issuance is scheduled to be $13.8B.

 Watchlist